3rd Portuguese India Armada (Nova, 1501): Outward voyage

+It is speculated that the Mossel Bay Stone found after the demolition of the old Government House bears an inscription of João da Nova’s name and provides evidence of this visit It is also believed that da Nova built a hermida or a small hermitage with space for only a few supplicants at a promitory at Mossel Bay.
+A letter written by Pedro Quaresma to King Manuel II described a visit to this location a few years later in 1506.
+This same reference source includes a description of the walls of a ruined hermida dedicated to St Blaise on the high ground (Cape St Blaise) between two coves at Mossel Bay in 1576.
+Later in his outward voyage, Da Nova is also said to have discovered what has since been called Juan de Nova Island in the Mozambique Channel.

 In the middle of July 1501, the Third Armada arrived at Mozambique Island.
 Disregarding instructions, Nova decided against dispatching Novais's ship to Sofala.
 Nova probably concluded that he needed to take all of his men due to the threat of a military engagement in India.
 Soon after, he set sail up the East African coast.
 At the same time, Nova possibly discovered Juan de Nova Island in the Mozambique Channel and the Farquhar atoll, part of the Seychelles, which were named the "João da Nova islands" until the 19th century.

 Around the same time, the armada arrived at the Swahili citadel of Kilwa (Quiloa).
 A Portuguese degredado (convict exile), António Fernandes, greeted them on the beach or on a rowboat.
 According to Barros and Góis, he was António Fernandes, who carried letters from Cabral; Correia writes that he was Pêro Esteves, who was carrying no letters.
 The degredado informed Nova of the state of affairs in Kilwa.
 Barros suggests that, on this occasion, João da Nova personally met Muhammad Arcone, a Kilwan noble who would later play a critical role in Portuguese–Kilwan affairs.
 Correia notes that Nova was wary of approaching Kilwa, and refused to go ashore despite repeated invitations; he had the degredado negotiate the provision of some supplies, probably citrus fruit, from the city for his scurvy-sick crews and hurriedly moved on.

 Barros suggests that in late July, the Third Armada immediately set sail for India after it left Kilwa.
 Correia claims that Nova sailed first to Malindi to deliver a letter from King Manuel I of Portugal to the Sultan of Malindi.
 According to Correia, the sultan received the Portuguese well, supplying them amply with biscuits, rice, butter, chickens, sheep and other foods.
 He further writes that it was now that Nova received the letters that Cabral had dispatched by a messenger from Mozambique, from which he learned more about the Zamorin (monarch) of Calicut, the Portuguese factory at Cochin and the friendly relations with Cannanore and Quilon.
 In this version, the Third Armada left Malindi on July 28, 1501, and crossed the Indian Ocean after 18 days.